 SuriDevs Logo

-CameraX Feature Groups: Finally Know If HDR + 60 FPS Will Actually Work
+CameraX Feature Groups: HDR + 60 FPS Compatibility

-CameraX Feature Groups: Finally Know If HDR + 60 FPS Will Actually Work
+CameraX Feature Groups: HDR + 60 FPS Compatibility

 Camera apps have always had this annoying problem: you want to offer HDR recording at 60 FPS with stabilization, but you can't know which devices support that combination until you try it.
 And "trying it" often means crashing.

-CameraX 1.5's Feature Group API fixes this.
-You can finally check if a feature combination works before attempting to use it.
+CameraX's Feature Group API fixes this.
+You can finally check if a feature combination works before attempting to use it — and as of the 1.5 stable release (now at 1.6.1), the API has graduated out of experimental status, so you can ship it in production without hedging.

 Old phone camera Pixel 10 Pro camera